bloggrify/bloggrify/content/seo.md

 ---
-id: "2"
+id: "5"
-title: "Use markdown power"
+title: "SEO"
-description: "Use markdown at its full potential."
+description: "SEO is important for your blog.
+It helps search engines to understand your content and to display it in the search results."
 date: "2024-02-09"
 tags:
-  - markdown
+  - seo
-cover: "covers/thailand.jpg"
+cover: "covers/france.jpg"
 ---

 This blog is a static blog generator that uses markdown files to generate blog posts.